crileyarch/eks-demonstration/README.md

 ### Security

-Discuss the use of Authentication, Encryption and Infrastructure Services in support of current security practices and improving this further.
+Discuss the use of Authentication, Encryption, Infrastructure Services, Container Scanning and Monitoring in support of current security practices.

-### Reallocate Teams
+### Agility

 Demonstrate how teams can easily migrate solutions via containers to AWS to help provide scale, reliability and cost efficient solutions.
 Demonstrate how a developer can wrap an existing solution and share with the organization via a central registry.
 Demonstrate how an operator can automate this process further simplifying the developer experience and improving deliverables.

-### Time to Market
+### Speed

-Demonstrate through the creation of a single cluster with multiple namespaces.
-In this demonstration a sandbox namespace and a production namespace.
-APIs deployed to namespaces will get unique DNS endpoints designated the appropriate environment.
-Configuration / Secrets for the APIs will be stored for each environment and appropriate K8S manifests will parameterized.
+Demonstrate how teams can easily support DevOps practices through the use of Continuous Integration and Continuous Delivery to multiple environments (e.g. Sandbox and Testing).

 ### Reduce Costs